dotnet/AspNetCore.Docs/aspnetcore/migration/mvc.md

 * Install the `Microsoft.AspNetCore.Mvc` and `Microsoft.AspNetCore.StaticFiles` NuGet packages.

   `Microsoft.AspNetCore.Mvc` is the ASP.NET Core MVC framework. `Microsoft.AspNetCore.StaticFiles` is the static file handler.
-The ASP.NET runtime is modular, and you must explicitly opt in to serve static files (see [Work with static files](../fundamentals/static-files.md)).
+The ASP.NET runtime is modular, and you must explicitly opt in to serve static files (see [Static files](../fundamentals/static-files.md)).

 * Open the *.csproj* file (right-click the project in **Solution Explorer** and select **Edit WebApp1.csproj**) and add a `PrepareForPublish` target: